-To be eligible for National Water Quality Initiative (NWQI) Funding, the Upper Elkhart River Watershed steering committee considered options for targeting all agricultural acreage within the watershed rather than limiting implementation efforts to specific 12-digit HUC subwatersheds.
-Table 8odetails critical acres by subwatershed based on the criteria selected for nutrient, sediment and E. coli critical areas.
-The steering committee will target hot spots or problem areas identified within each subwatershed including but not limit to 1) ensuring that all highly erodible soils are protected or covered; 2) targeting livestock restriction, streambank erosion and buffer strip installation in areas where erosion, livestock access and/or narrow buffers were identified; and 3) working with producers to reduce the impacts from manure production within the Upper Elkhart River Watershed (Figure 117).
-Upper Elkhart River Watershed stakeholders identified the need for soils with septic limitation to be targeted for septic treatment; however, this is not an NWQI targeted practice and is therefore not included in Table 80.
+To be eligible for National Water Quality Initiative (NWQI) Funding, the Upper Elkhart River Watershed steering committee considered options for targeting all agricultural acreage within the watershed rather ARN #58550 than limiting implementation efforts to specific 12-digit HUC subwatersheds.
+Table 80 details critical acres by subwatershed based on the criteria selected for nutrient, sediment and E. coli critical areas.
+The steering committee will target hot spots or problem areas identified within each subwatershed including but not limit to 1) ensuring that all highly erodible soils are protected or covered; 2) targeting livestock restriction, streambank erosion and buffer strip installation in areas where erosion, livestock access and/or narrow buffers were identified; and 3) working with producers to reduce the impacts from manure production within the Upper Elkhart River Watershed (Figure 118).
+Upper Elkhart River Watershed stakeholders identified the need for soils with septic limitation to be targeted for septic treatment; however, this is not an NWQI targeted practice and is therefore not included in Table 80Error!
+Reference source not found..
 Note that manure application acres have not been mapped as these application areas are only identified as potential areas for manure application for each permitted confined feeding operation.

-Figure 117.
+Figure 118.
 Critical acres in the Upper Elkhart River Watershed.